 Inspired by John McKnight and Peter Block’s book "The Abundant Community", this initiative is intended to build on the social fabric of Lendrum Place through a grassroots process that includes connecting neighbours with neighbours.

-Stew Carson and his wife, have taken on the role of "Connector Coordinators" for Lendrum and hope to identify and enlist "Block Connectors" on every block who will have conversations with their neighbours about what their passions, visions, gifts, skills and abilities that they can bring to the community might be.
+Back in 2016-2017, Stew Carson and his wife, took on the role of "Connector Coordinators" for Lendrum and hoped to identify and enlist "Block Connectors" on every block who would have conversations with their neighbours about what their passions, visions, gifts, skills and abilities could bring to the community.

 The hope is that The Lendrum Place Abundant Community Initiative will:

 The Abundant Community Initiative has served to form more groups within a neighbourhood and greater relational connectedness on individual blocks.

 The idea is that these groups form upon the basis of the actual interests and gifts of the neighbours in the community.

 The challenge is that they don’t generally know what each other’s interests and gifts are.
 So, the ACI Pilot program has asked that people join with a neighbour or two to find out what the interests and gifts of the approximately twenty households on their block are.

 A Neighbour Conversation Guide 2017.pdf 164KB has been used to get at these through a casual twenty-minute interview.

 In Lendrum Place, we already have a few Block Connectors having Neighbour Conversations.
 The information is being collected and collated into neighbourhood building lists, which range from the "vision of neighbours to guide in neighbourhood decision making" (for example, safety, senior care and walkability) to neighbours’ activities and interests (such as walking, cycling, photography) to their skills and experience (senior visitation, youth mentoring, snow shoveling, writing, yard care).